kevokevoh/react-start-custom/README.md

-# react-webpack-babel-kit
+# react-webpack-babel-sass

-A simple hello world using react, webpack, babel, es2015 & sass.

-Compiles all the scripts & styles from `src` path to `dist`.
-The kit generates source maps by default in development mode.
+Compiles all the scripts & styles from `src` path to `dist`.Generates source maps by default in development mode.

 ##Installation